#387. Dad, what causes mistakes?

 Think a little less about managing your problems and a little more about managing your mindset.

 Mental strength is built through small, daily victories.
-It’s the individual choices we make daily that build our “mental strength” muscles.
+It’s the individual choices we make daily that build our “mental strength”

 Silent acknowledgment works better when people are venting.